JeanCarletta/HeatHack-Sessions/front-matter/what-its-like.md

 The programme isn't like going to a normal meeting.
 Instead, it is made up a sequence of activities that introduce the concepts you will need to answer these questions.
 The activities will help you come to agreement about what you want to achieve in the future and make a plan for what to do when.

-After the four small group sessions, you will also engage with the rest of your local community to share your thinking and get their insights, too.
-This is best done through a community engagement event.
-The fourth session gives the group time to plan for this.

 ```{admonition} Important